looshlee/openj9/doc/GuideForCommitters.md

 from the `Checks` tab of the PR if necessary.

 * If the code change(s) necessitate change(s) to the [OpenJ9 Documentation](https://www.eclipse.org/openj9/docs/),
-first add the `depends:doc` label to the OpenJ9 PR, and then ensure the contributer has opened an associated PR in the [openj9-docs](https://github.com/eclipse-openj9/openj9-docs) repository.
+first add the `depends:doc` label to the OpenJ9 PR, and then ensure the contributor has opened an associated PR in the [openj9-docs](https://github.com/eclipse-openj9/openj9-docs) repository.
 An OpenJ9 PR that requires documentation changes should not be merged until the associated `openj9-docs` PR is also approved and ready to be merged.